WeigengLi/MTL-VIT2EEG/README.md

 ## Training & Evaluation

-To train and evaluate the model(s) in the paper, run this command:
+To train and evaluate different the models in the paper, change configurations in `run.py`, and run this command:

 ```train
 python run.py
 ```

 ### Tensorboard
+After the evaluation is complete, use this command to open tensorboard UI
 ```bash
 tensorboard --bind_all --logdir logs
 ```